Stay Home and Declutter on Black Friday With These 93 Brilliant Tips

 In the Bathroom

 The medicine cabinet and bathroom drawers are often full of unnecessary items.
 The easiest way to declutter is to pull everything out at once so you can see everything you have.
 Discard any outdated medications, toiletries and makeup.
 Toss items such as hair ties you no longer use or empty lip balm tubes.
 Moving forward, organization experts suggest you should stick to one lip balm tube at a time, one shampoo and conditioner, one face wash, etc. This will help cut down on the number of products you have out at one time.
 And, those little toiletry samples and hotel soaps, find out if you can donate them to a shelter because it’s unlikely you’ll ever use them.
-Turn your empty lip balm container into a secret spot to stash cash.

 Clean Out Your Nightstand